dwmkerr/app-icon/README.md

 ## Usage

-The commandline tool can be used to generate icons or label icons.
+The `app-icon` tool can be used to generate icons or label icons.

 ### Generating Icons